nginadofficial/nginad/README.md

  This is a minor version update to version 1.6.12

 *NOTE:* Please note that the upcoming version 1.7 will be the last version in PHP.
-NginAd 2.0 is being written with Spring Boot, JPA and Annotations, using Hadoop
+NginAd 2.0 is being written with Spring Boot, JPA and Annotations, using Java MVC and Hadoop

 March 13, 2016
 ------------------